planetruby/gems/_drafts/factory_bot.md

-# How I set up Factory Bot on a fresh Rails project

-A reader of mine recently asked me how I set up Factory Bot for a new Rails project.
+# Day 05 - factory_bot gem - a library for setting up Ruby objects as test data

+Written by [Jason Swett](https://twitter.com/JasonSwett) from [Rails with Jason](https://www.codewithjason.com/rails-with-jason-podcast/) {% avatar JasonSwett %}

+## Creating test data without headaches

+`factory_bot` is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.

-There are four steps I go through to set up Factory Bot.
+There are three steps I go through to set up Factory Bot in a Rails application.

 1. Install the `factory_bot_rails` gem
 2. Set up one or more factory definitions
-3. Install Faker
 4. Add the Factory Bot syntax methods to my `rails_helper.rb` file

-Following are the details for each step.

 ## Install the factory\_bot\_rails gem